MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-microsoft-365-apps-configuration-manager.md

 - The computer running the Configuration Manager console requires IE 11 or greater and needs internet access via HTTPS port 443.
 The Office 365 Client Installation Wizard uses a Windows standard web browser API to open https://config.office.com.
 If an internet proxy is used, the user must be able to access this URL.
 - Add the following sites to the Trusted Sites list if you have Enhanced Security Configuration enabled for IE (which is enabled by default on Windows Server): https://\*.office.com and https://\*.officeconfig.msocdn.com.

-## Step 2 - Review your collections
+## Step 2 - Create collections

 The deployment groups that you defined in your deployment plan are represented as collections in Configuration Manager.
-For each deployment group, make sure you have a specific collection.
-Our standard best practices recommend two deployment groups:

-- A pilot group that receives Semi-Annual Enterprise Channel (Preview)
-- A broad group that receives Semi-Annual Enterprise Channel

-In more complex deployments, you would use multiple deployment groups.
-For more information, see [Choose your update channels](plan-microsoft-365-apps.md#step-3---choose-your-update-channels).
+We recommend to create two sets of collections:

+- One set for the initial deployment of Microsoft 365 Apps.
+This can be one or multiple collections.
+- One set for the ongoing maintenance of Microsoft 365 Apps.
+These collections will be used for assigning updates as well as monitoring installed update channels.

+For the initial deployment, create collections aligned to the deployment plan.
+You could go with just one group and add an initial set of devices to it, adding more devices with your rollout progressing.
+Or create multiple collections (e.g., four in an 5/15/40/40 split) and add the devices assigned for each deployment wave.
+Yu can merge these collections together later to reduce management overhead.
 For more details on creating and managing collections, see [Introduction to collections in Microsoft Configuration Manager](/mem/configmgr/core/clients/manage/collections/introduction-to-collections).

+For the ongoing maintenance, create collections as described in [Build dynamic collections for Microsoft 365 Apps with Configuration Manager](./fieldnotes/build-dynamic-lean-configuration-manager.md), except the collection to "Catch Devices on builds below a certain threshold".
+This will leave you with three sets of collections:

+- One or multiple collections to easily identify how many devices are on update channels you have approved for your devices.
+- One collection which will capture all devices running Microsoft 365 Apps.
+This collection will also be used to target the monthly updates.
+- One collection which captures all devices which are not on your approved update channels.
+This collection can be used to identify and prevent configuration drift.

 ## Step 3 - Create and deploy the Office application to the pilot group